 The comprehensive written examination consists of 4 (essay) questions supplied by the candidate's graduate committee.
 These questions are drawn from the essential content of the candidate's degree program.
 Candidates are allowed 4 hours to complete the examination.
 Exams will be reviewed by the candidate's graduate committee and marked as either pass or fail.
 In the event of a failed exam, the candidate will receive detailed feedback and suggestions for improvement from the graduate committee.

-Resource Area: 6 hours of electives that provide support for teaching as approved by the program coordinator or EDLE 5676, School Change and Reform.
+6 hours of electives that provide support for teaching as approved by the program coordinator.

-Minor*: 12 graduate hours from: Biology, Early Childhood Education, English, English as a Second Language, Gifted and Talented, History, Kinesiology, Mathematics, Political Science, or Reading.
+12 graduate hours from: Biology, Early Childhood Education, Educational Technology, History, Mathematics, Political Science, Reading, or Teacher Leadership.

-The Master of Education degree with a major in secondary education is designed to build professional skills and knowledge for the secondary classroom teacher.
-The Graduate Initial Teacher Certification is designed for persons who have earned a bachelor's degree from an accredited institution.
+The Master of Education degree with a major in curriculum and instruction and an emphasis in secondary education is designed to build professional skills and knowledge for the secondary classroom teacher.
+The Graduate Initial Teacher Certification is designed for persons who have earned a bachelor’s degree from an accredited institution.
 All candidates must meet University and West College of Education admission standards.

 Admission to the Teacher Certification Program:

-Persons who plan to pursue a master's degree must be admitted as a graduate degree-seeking student by the completion of their ninth graduate hour.
+A person who plans to pursue a master’s degree must be admitted as a graduate degree seeking student by the completion of their 9 graduate hours.

 Additional courses required for M.Ed.:

 3 hours technology from: